Newsletter Button Image

 The earlier church of St Andrews Shrivenham

 The idea of this listing is to make a start by putting together what we do know.
 In the National Archives there is a document that makes reference to repairs made to the Chancel by the Vicar George Ellys in 1585.
 We have recently viewed the document and now include it here as another small clue as to what was there.
 To read the full transcript please go HERE.
+The conclusion is that the church was then in it's cruciform shape, eg. before the alterations.

 • Year: